angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 ## 2.2.
 Metrics: Classification
 ### 2.2.1.
 Accuracy
-It mesasures the overall predicted accuracy of the model in percentage.
+It mesasures the overall predicted accuracy of the model in percentage.<br />
 It is calculated as `(True Positives + True Negatives)/(True Positives + True Negatives + False Positives + False Negatives)`

 ```python